twschiller/open-synthesis/README.md

 ## 2024-03-09: THIS REPOSITORY IS IN MAINTENANCE MODE

 This repository is in maintenance mode.
-I will be appplying security dependency updates, but am not accepting issues/PRs.
+I will be applying security dependency updates, but am not accepting issues/PRs.

 ## Goals